mguadarrama/CursoRubyOnRails/README.md

 Collection Classes
 yield
 Using the Enumerable Module

-##Chapter 7: Odds and Ends
+##Chapter 9: Odds and Ends
 Ruby Conventions
-Strings Are References
-The Selection Operator, [ ]
-Index Methods
-Stripping Whitespace Characters
 Bit Manipulation
-The upto Method
 Substituting
-Processing a Line at a Time
 Marshalling
 Reflection
 grep
 Classes are Objects
 Aliasing
 Testing
-Test::Unit
+Test::Unit::TestCase
 Testing Your Own Classes
 Freezing Objects

-##Chapter 9: An Overview Of Ruby on Rails
+##Chapter 10: An Overview Of Ruby on Rails
 What is Ruby on Rails?
 Overview of Rails Components
 Installing Rails